 We purchased the Kalorik 26-Quart Digital MAXX Air Fryer Oven so our reviewer could put it to the test in her kitchen.
 Keep reading for our full product review.

-When you’re trying to eat a healthier diet, but don’t want to give up fried foods forever, you turn to an air fryer.
-Air fryers crisp and brown traditionally fried foods like French fries, potato chips, and buffalo wings with very little to no oil, helping you save some of the added calories and grams of fat found in the deep-fried versions.
-Air fryers work by circulating hot air around food and can do so much more than creating lightened up fried favorites.
+Air fryers crisp and brown traditionally fried foods like french fries, potato chips, and buffalo wings with very little to no oil by circulating hot air, instead—but they can do so much more than creating fried favorites.
 Some home cooks use them to perfectly crisp bacon and make ooey-gooey grilled cheese sandwiches.

 A lot of air fryers today are jumping on the multi-cooker trend and offer additional cooking functions.
 You’ll find some that double as mini convection ovens, rotisseries, grills, food dehydrators, and more.
 The Kalorik 26-Quart Digital MAXX Air Fryer Oven promises to air fry, bake, grill, toast, roast, broil, rotisserie, dehydrate, slow cook, and mimic a pizza oven in one, with enough space to accommodate a 12-inch pizza, 9 slices of toast, or a 12-pound turkey.
 Can one appliance really deliver all that?
 We reviewed the Kalorik Air Fryer oven to find out.